yuloh/blog/content/posts/passport-guide-server-side-web-app-clients.md

 ]);
 ```

+{{< warning >}}
-> If you are using Laravel Valet attempting and the cookie session driver attempting to store a large amount of data in the session may cause a 502 Bad Gateway response from the server.
+If you are using Laravel Valet and the cookie session driver attempting to store a large amount of data in the session may cause a 502 Bad Gateway response from the server.
 This occurs because the buffer NGINX uses to buffer the response from PHP is too small.
 The easiest solution is to use an alternative session driver such as the `file` driver by changing `SESSION_DRIVER` in your `.env` file.
+{{</ warning >}}

 Finally the user can be redirected to their intended destination using the `redirect()->intended` helper, falling back to the 'home' route.
 The completed method should look like this: